Skip to main content

 It's time they had a say.

-In 1967, St. Paul connected two downtown buildings with an enclosed pedestrian bridge — the first link in what would become the largest publicly owned skyway system in the world.
-Five miles of glass corridors, two stories above the street, connecting 47 buildings across the heart of the city.
+By 1967, the city formalized the idea — connecting two downtown buildings with a publicly owned enclosed pedestrian bridge, the first link in what would become the largest publicly owned skyway system in the world.
+Five miles of glass corridors, two stories above the street, connecting 47 blocks across the heart of the city.

 For decades, the skyway was downtown's lifeline.
 Workers commuted through it.
 Families shopped in it.
 Residents lived their daily lives inside these corridors through Minnesota's most unforgiving winters.
 Unlike Minneapolis's privately owned system, St. Paul's skyway was built with public dollars and maintained as public infrastructure — a bold experiment in urban design that said this space belongs to everyone.